 Here's a scene from Mary Ellen Bute's wonderful film 'Passages from James Joyce's Finnegans Wake', which you can see on youtube and ubuweb.
 Bute needed to find ways of visualising Joyce's text, and one of them was to re-invent the Wake narrator as a television newsreader.
 It might seem that she's taking liberties here, but television is in Joyce's book.

 The 'Stories' chapter (p309-82) is set in a pub, based on the Mullingar House in Chapelizod, which I visited in 2013 and which has this plaque on the wall.

 The extraordinary thing about the Wake pub is that it has a television set!

 If you travelled back to the Mullingar House in 1938, when the chapter was written, and told Mr Keenan, the landlord, that one day his pub would have a television, he would surely have dismissed the idea as science fiction.
-But I can confirm that it really now does have a tv, showing sporting events.
+But I can confirm that it really now does have television – three sets, showing sporting events.
 Finnegans Wake has the power to predict the future!

 'There were no television sets in bars until eight years after FW was published, and no television sets in Irish bars for about twenty years later.
 And yet Joyce has a television set in the bar!'

 Robert Anton Wilson from an interview transcribed by Scott McKinney and published in 2012 on the OnlyMaybe blog.

 Here's the key passage.
 The pub drinkers have been listening to a double act, Butt and Taff, who are trying to tell the Crimean War story of 'How Buckley Shot the Russian General.'
 On page 349, the characters appear on the pub television screen, with Taff fading (becoming Tuff) and Butt emerging (becoming Batt).
 They are then replaced on the screen by the figure of the Russian General, a version of HCE: